On the robust hardness of Gr\"obner basis computation: Introduction

+Instead of asking how much time and space are required to solve a problem exactly, we can ask whether the problem can be solved approximately in limited time and space.
+That is, is the problem is ``robustly hard,'' resisting even approximate solution?
+In combinatorial optimization, the hardness of obtaining approximate solutions has been studied extensively for problems such as Graph Coloring, Traveling Salesman, Satisfiability, Maximum Cut, and Steiner Tree.
+For Gr\"{o}bner basis computation, however, much study has been devoted to exact hardness, but apparently little attention has been devoted to robust hardness.

-In this paper we show how a classical reduction from 3SAT implies that even selectively throwing out a constant fraction of the generators does not allow us to compute a Gr\"{o}bner basis in polynomial time.
-Formally, we introduce the \textit{$\ep$-Fractional Gr\"{o}bner} problem, in which the algorithm can ignore any $(1 - \ep)$-fraction of the generators and return a Gr\"{o}bner basis for the ideal corresponding to the remaining generators.
+Given a polynomial system $\F$ for which we would like to compute a Gr\"{o}bner basis for $\langle\F\rangle$, what does it mean to give an approximate answer?
+One natural answer is to allow $\F$ itself to be approximated.
+In this paper, we show that even selectively throwing out a constant fraction of the generators does not allow us to compute a Gr\"{o}bner basis for the ideal corresponding to the remaining generators in polynomial time.